Anianonymous/WhirlX/README.md

 # 🌀TypeFlash

-This is an application implemented using python and libraries time and streamlit.
+TypeFlash is an application which identifies your typing speed 🚀️ implemented using python and libraries time and streamlit.
 I have dockerized the application.

 ## Tech Stack Used